Money Heist: The Phenomenon

-Money Heist: The Phenomenon (La casa de papel: El Fenómeno, "The House of Paper: The Phenomenon") is a 2020 Spanish behind-the-scenes documentary film directed by Luis Alfaro and Pablo Lejarreta, and written by Pablo Lejarreta and Javier Gómez Santander.
+Money Heist: The Phenomenon (La casa de papel: El Fenómeno, "The House of Paper: The Phenomenon") is a 2020 Spanish behind-the-scenes documentary film directed by Luis Alfaro and Pablo Lejarreta, and written by Lejarreta and Javier Gómez Santander.
 It takes a look at the global success of the Spanish TV series Money Heist (also known in Spanish as La Casa de Papel).

 Premise

 Money Heist: The Phenomenon looks at how Money Heist became a global phenomenon, focusing on its unexpected rise in popularity, its Netflix acquisition, and its impact on culture across the world.
 It breaks down the production of the series, and includes interviews with the creators, cast and crew of the show.